Rejuvenate your self in the lap of nature’s mesmerizing creation…

 18. Moir Point

-The Moir Point offers a spectacular view of the valley and is dedicated to Sir Thomas Moir who constructed the Goschen Road linking Berijam Lake with the Kodaikanal in 1929.
+The Moir Point offers a breathtaking view of the valley and is named after Sir Thomas Moir, who built the Goschen Road connecting Berijam Lake and Kodaikanal in 1929.
 The serene and calm spot presents bird’s eye viewpoint of the hills and the villages surrounding the region to unwind in ideal ambience and witness sunset.
-The Moir point is located at a distance of 10 kms form the Kodaikanal Bus Station and 3 kms from the Pillar Rocks.
+Moir Point is 10 kilometres from the Kodaikanal Bus Station and 3 kilometres from the Pillar Rocks.

 19. Guna Caves

 The Guna caves is situated at an altitude of 2230 meters above sea level and was discovered by an English Officer named B. S. Ward in 1821.
 The cave is situated amidst thick forest on top of a hill behind the Pillar Rocks and it is believed that the Pandavasstopped at cooked meals right at this place.
 The fog rising over the backdrop of the cave from the pillars resembles a massive chimney.
 There have been rumours of disappearances of a few inquisitive explorers in the past and the spot is also known as the Devil’s Kitchen.
 The path to the Guna Cave is through a beautiful pine forest with amazing tree formations and the mystery surrounding the place makes it a must visit for every adventurer.
 The Cave is situated at a distance of about 8 kms from the Kodaikanal Bus Station and a 10 minute drive.
 Although entry into the deeper sections of the cave is restricted, the splendid trekking trails that lead to the cave and the awesome view of the valley can be safely admired from a distance.